Big Motor: Other controversies

 In July 2023, during the investigation into the insurance fraud scandal, it was revealed through leaked messages that President Hiroyuki Kaneshige and his son, Vice President Koichi Kaneshige, regularly berated employees, calling one an "idiot" and another a "piece of junk".
-In another exchange, Koichi Kaneshige, in a conversation ostensibly about sales, typed the word "death penalty" (死刑) eighteen times, which was the subject of widespread ridicule by the Japanese public and was one of the winners of the Internet Buzzword Award.
+In another exchange, Koichi Kaneshige, in a conversation ostensibly about sales, typed the word "education" (教育) eighteen times, then "death penalty" (死刑) nine times, and then "education" eighteen times again, which was the subject of widespread ridicule by the Japanese public and was one of the winners of the Internet Buzzword Award.
 In the aftermath of the scandals, Hiroyuki and Koichi Kaneshige attempted to delete most of these messages.